saguillo2000/Tensorflow-Certificate-Material/README.md

 # Tensorflow-Certificate-Material

 For the Tensorflow exam here are my resumes.
-In order to have a good exam I recommend to use the following resources:
+In order to have a good result I recommend to use the following resources:

 - Laurence Moroney course of Practical Deep Learning with TensorFlow (https://www.coursera.org/professional-certificates/tensorflow-in-practice)
 - Hands On Machine Learning from Aurelien Géron